cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/2_public.md

 </HighlightBox>

 The Ethereum project raised roughly $20 million in one of the most successful crowdfunding campaigns up to that point.
 The first public network was up and running in 2015.
-Simultaneously it spawned the first managed blockchain network approach, when the company Eris forked a version of Ethereum and expanded it to implement a layer of permissions which maked it easier to deploy custom, access-controlled networks.
+Simultaneously it spawned the first managed blockchain network approach, when the company Eris forked a version of Ethereum and expanded it to implement a layer of permissions which made it easier to deploy custom, access-controlled networks.

 Late 2015 saw the establishment of the [Hyperledger Foundation](https://www.hyperledger.org/), an industry consortium with a focus on enterprise blockchain technology for managed networks and business applications, and in 2017 the [Ethereum Enterprise Alliance](https://entethalliance.org/) was formed as an industry consortium to adapt Ethereum for enterprise use.